 Starting a nonprofit involves a lot more than just starting a program.
 You have to be willing to create and sustain an organization, be informed about all the regulations and reporting requirements governing nonprofits and be willing to fundraise.

-Take a moment to ask yourself these seven questions:
+Take a moment to ask yourself these 7 questions:

 1. Is somebody already doing what you would like to do?

 Or is somebody already doing something close to what you would like to do?
 Have you done some research to confirm?
 Check the New Mexico Nonprofit Directory to see if someone else is already doing the work.

 If someone is, then connect with them and explore partnering or supporting the existing work in some manner.
 Collaborating or partnering with an existing agency could save you a lot of time and effort.
 You would get to focus on the program and affecting the issue you care about; they already have an infrastructure in place.

 2. Can you partner with an existing organization?

 Have you considered collaborating/partnering with an existing organization instead of creating an independent nonprofit to accomplish your mission?
 You can search the New Mexico Nonprofit Directory for organizations around the state and do an advanced search to refine your search results.

 If you are concerned about losing control of the direction of the nonprofit, then you need to remember that nonprofits are public entities, no one person has control.
 Creating a nonprofit requires having an independent board of directors.
 They oversee, guide and direct the organization.